-Excavations undertaken by the Israel Antiquities Authority (IAA) in that country’s Lachish Forest in Judea, this past week revealed the extensive remains of a Hellenistic-era fortress that was destroyed in a Jewish revolt that took place in 112 BC.
+Excavations undertaken by the Israel Antiquities Authority (IAA) in that country’s Lachish Forest in Judea, recently revealed the extensive remains of a Hellenistic-era fortress that was destroyed in a Jewish revolt that took place in 112 BC.

 In an announcement on the discovery, the IAA said that the fortress had been “destroyed and burned by the Hasmoneans,” the successors to the Maccabees, who had battled the Greek Seleucid rulers in an ongoing fight against the Hellenization of Judea.

 Researchers have found charred wooden beams, dozens of coins and even entire weapons at the site of the fortress; they state that these are evidence of a battle taking place between the Hasmoneans and the Seleucids 2,100 years before the present time.